 MLA 9th Edition has maintained the 8th edition's unique system of documentation.
 Now that we are in the era of digital publication, MLA updated their citation style to depend less on a strict structure based on source type and more on core citation elements that can be applied in order to any type of source, whether it is a journal article or a YouTube video.

 For each resource you want to cite, you can go down this list one by one and include the elements that apply to your source!
+Each element should be followed by the corresponding punctuation mark listed below.
 The core elements are as follows:

 A container is the larger work that a source is a part of and sometimes a source can have multiple containers.
 A few examples of containers are an academic journal, a database, or a website (like YouTube).
 Some sources, like books, are their own containers so that element of the citation does not apply to them.

 Example: An article (the source) published in the American Journal of Medicine (1st container) and located in one of our online databases, Academic Search Complete (2nd container)

 - MLA - Purdue OWLPurdue University Online Writing Lab (OWL) provides excellent examples of citations derived from the MLA Handbook for Writers of Research Papers.